serdeliuk/VirtualBiosMod/README.md

 Use this thread for comments [Virtual Bios Mod without flashing](https://www.tonymacx86.com/threads/guide-virtual-bios-mod-without-flash.300335//)
 <br><br>

+### Special thanks to
+- @LongSoft for Universal-IFR-Extractor and UEFItool
+- @Zibri for afulinx
+- @RomanHargrave for amifldrv

 I hope that will help in your future projects<br><br>
 Have fun!